Education options in NSW

 In NSW, children must turn five before 31 July in the year they start school and must begin school by their sixth birthday.

-To find a primary school in your area visit NSW's Department of Education & Communities.
+To find a primary school in your area visit School Finder

 In NSW, students enter secondary or high school in Year Seven aged 11 or 12, and can legally leave school at the age of 17.
 Students may leave earlier if they meet certain criteria.
-For more information on the leaving age of NSW high school students, visit the NSW Public Schools website.
+For more information on the leaving age of NSW high school students, visit NSW Department of Education

 The NSW Government runs four different kinds of secondary schools: